 With the chicken positioned in the grill, close the lid and wait it out.
 Try not to check the chicken too often.
 Every time the lid is opened up, you can figure on adding ten minutes to the cooking time.

-The chicken will take from 1-1/2 to 3 hours to cook, depending on the temperature of the grill and the impatience of the griller.
+The chicken will take from 1-1/2 to 3 hours to cook, depending on the temperature of the grill and the impatience of the chef.
 (Remember what I said about opening up the lid?)
-The thigh needs to reach 175 degrees Fahrenheit to be done.

 Now comes the hard part.
 Removing the can.
 And it can be a little dangerous, too.
 An extra pair of hands comes in very handy right now.
 Be careful that you don't spill any of the liquid from the can onto yourselves when pulling it out.
 The can tends to stick a little, so beware.